vkbharadwazkopalle/vkbharadwazkopalle/README.md

 ## [Projects](./PROJECTS.MD)

-I have listed out all my projects with excruciating details to help me keep track of my work.
+I have listed out all my projects with details to help me keep track of my work.